Kragerø (town): History

-Kragerø is located at the end of a peninsula between the Kilsfjorden and Hellefjorden.
+Kragerø is located at the end of a peninsula between the Kilsfjord and Hellefjorden.
 The peninsula to the south, the island of Skåtøy, and several other large islands provide for a sheltered harbor for the town.
 By the 1500, this area began to grow up as an important harbour for shipping timber from the vast forests of Telemark.
 In 1666, the village was established as a kjøpstad, giving it "town" rights.
 The town's business life was characterized by timber exports, shipping, and shipbuilding from then until the end of the First World War.
 Kragerø was one of Norway's largest shipping towns in the latter half of the 19th century.
 In addition to timber, later came shipping of wood pulp and products from quarries in the upland.

 1694 murder

 On 17 August 1694, Christian Hansen Ernst was killed at the present-day Knivstikkersmauet ("knife stabber alley").
 He was an employee of the postal service, and a former servant of Ulrik Fredrik Gyldenløve.
 He was one of few Africans of the time living in Norway, whose identity is known.